sisoje/mv/README.md

  The App "communicates" with UI testing frameworks using `EnvironmentKeys` and `LaunchArguments`

  We use the same test for making snapshots and for "replaying" them in the test run.
-We use EnvironmentKeys and either provide recording file name or snapshot file name.
+We use `EnvironmentKeys` and either provide recording file name or snapshot file name.
  ```
  enum EnvironmentKeys: String {
     case recordResponseFileName
     case mockResponseFileName
 }
 ```

+For this purpose we use two protocols: `InterceptURLProtocol` and `MockURLProtocol`

 When we make snapshots then after each test run we "press" home button to indicate that the app needs to save network responses to the file.